-(2) Amounts in this column were calculated by multiplying the number of unvested Shares and options that vest on the occurrence of the specified event as of December 31, 2010 by the value for each Share and option determined in accordance with the FASB ASC Topic 718.

-- (3) Amounts in this column include the following: (a) the annual cost of administrative assistance in the amount of \$88,691, \$77,560, \$79,670 and \$54,457 for Mr. Wood, Ms. Becker, Mr. Berkes and Mr. Blocher, respectively.
-These amounts are based on current personnel costs for executive administrative assistants and assume that each individual has full time use of an assistant; and (b) annual outplacement costs of \$15,000 based on a current estimate of these costs.
-There are no additional incremental costs to us for continuing to provide these individuals with office space, e-mail capability or a telephone. - (4) The cash severance payment includes an incremental payment of \$622,000 plus \$391,855 as a tax gross-up for Mr. Wood, an incremental payment of \$72,000 plus \$45,359 as a tax gross-up for Mr. Blocher, an incremental payment of \$172,000 plus \$108,359 as a tax gross-up for Ms. Becker and an incremental payment of \$147,000 plus \$114,473 as a tax gross-up for Mr. Berkes.
+- (2) Amounts in this column were calculated by multiplying the number of unvested Shares and options that vest on the occurrence of the specified event as of December 31, 2011 by the value for each Share and option determined in accordance with the FASB ASC Topic 718. - (3) Amounts in this column include the following: (a) the estimated annual cost of administrative assistance in the amount of \$80,000 for each of our named executive officers.
+This amount assumes that each named executive officer has full time use of an assistant; (b) annual outplacement costs of \$15,000 based on a current estimate of these costs; and (c) the estimated annual cost of \$15,555 for Mr. Wood's use of a company vehicle in the event of a change in control should he choose to use that benefit.
+There are no additional incremental costs to us for continuing to provide these individuals with office space, email capability or a telephone. - (4) The cash severance payment includes an incremental payment of \$622,000 plus \$359,847 as a tax gross-up for Mr. Wood, an incremental payment of \$97,000 plus \$56,118 as a tax gross-up for Mr. Blocher, an incremental payment of \$197,000 plus \$113,971 as a tax gross-up for Ms. Becker and an incremental payment of \$172,000 plus \$123,431 as a tax gross-up for Mr. Berkes.